BUILDING CAREERS FOR NEW YORK CITY'S NEXT GENERATION OF TRAINED AND SKILLED CONSTRUCTION PROFESSIONALS

 - Raymond G. McGuire, Esq., Kauff, McGuire & Margolis LLP

 - Robert Medlock, Consortium for Worker Education

-- Bill Shuzman, Allied Building and Metal Indsutries, Inc.
+- William Shuzman, Allied Building and Metal Indsutries, Inc.

 - Wendy Webb, Mason Tenders District Council Local 79

 - Jonathan Westin, New York Communities for Change

 Edward J. Malloy was instrumental in changing the face of the construction industry.
 Together with industry leaders, he founded Construction Skills 2000 which has grown into the successful program that it is today.
 In honor of the commitment to excellence that Mr. Malloy brought to the initiative, Construction Skills 2000 was renamed The Edward J. Malloy Initiative for Construction Skills, Inc.